 We encourage our customers to use online services for permitting, animal licensing and concerns, and code enforcement concerns.
 Customers may also make appointments with staff.

-Dogs and cats residing in unincorporated Clark County, the City of Vancouver or the Town of Yacolt require a Clark County pet license.
-Residents of small cities should contact their local government for licensing requirements.
+Dogs and cats residing in unincorporated Clark County, Vancouver or the Town of Yacolt require a Clark County pet license.
+Residents of other cities should contact their local government for licensing requirements.

 - They are more likely to quickly be reunited with their owners